List of motorways and expressways in New Zealand: Northern Motorway (SH 1)

-From the Central Motorway Junction in downtown Auckland via the Auckland Harbour Bridge and the North Shore to Puhoi.
+From the Central Motorway Junction in central Auckland via the Auckland Harbour Bridge and the North Shore to Warkworth.

-Construction of the next section to just north of Warkworth has commenced in 2017.

 Northwestern Motorway (SH 16)

-From Ports of Auckland to Brigham Creek Rd, Whenuapai.
+From Parnell to Brigham Creek Rd, Whenuapai.

 Southwestern Motorway (SH 20)

 From the Southern Motorway in Manukau City to the Northwestern Motorway at Waterview.

 Southern Motorway (SH 1)

-From downtown Auckland via Manukau City to the Bombay Hills and terminating onto the Waikato Expressway.
+From central Auckland via Manukau City to the Bombay Hills and transitioning into the Waikato Expressway.

 Upper Harbour Motorway (SH 18)

 Connecting the Northwestern and Northern Motorways via the Upper Harbour Bridge.
-Construction of the Northern Corridor connection between the Northern and Upper Harbour Motorways commenced in 2018, with the full interchange opening in 2022.
+Construction of the Northern Corridor connection between the Northern and Upper Harbour Motorways commenced in 2018, and the full interchange opened in 2023.